Irregular threefolds with numerically trivial canonical divisor: Irregular -trivial threefolds

 \subsubsection{Examples of case (C2): $a_X$ being a quasi-elliptic fibration}

-\begin{examp}[of (C2.1a)] We give this example to show that, in the structure theorem \ref{thm:C-quasi-ell}, the second fibration $g\from X\to \PP^1$ is not necessarily isotrivial, in particular $X$ is not a quotient of a product $A'\times C$ by a group, where $C$ is the rational curve with a cusp singular point.
+\begin{examp}[of (C2.1a)] We give this example to show that, in the structure theorem \ref{thm:C-quasi-ell}, the second fibration $g\colon X\to \PP^1$ is not necessarily isotrivial.
+Recall that, in this case, the general fiber $C$ of the Albanese fibration $f\colon X\to A$ is a rational curve with a cusp.
+Therefore, there does not exists an isogeny $A'\to A$ and a diagonal group action of $G$ on $A'\times C$ such that $X \cong A'\times C/G$.

 Assume $p = 2$.
-Let $E$ be an supersingular elliptic curve with $\alpha\in\Lie E$ a nonzero vector field.
+Let $E$ be an supersingular elliptic curve with $\alpha\in\mathop{\rm Lie} E$ a nonzero vector field.
 Let $E'$ be a copy of $E$ over which we use $\beta$ to denote the same vector field $\alpha$.
 Let $A = E\times E'$.
-Then $\{\alpha,\beta\}$ form a basis of $\Lie A$.
+Then $\{\alpha,\beta\}$ form a basis of $\mathop{\rm Lie} A$.
 Let $\mathcal F$ be the rank two foliation on $A\times B(:=\PP^1)$, which is generated by